Akuli/jou/doc/joutest.md

 ## Output Comments

 By default, `joutest` checks that your test files print exactly what they are supposed to print.
-It determines the expected output from for comments like `# Output: foo` in the file being tested.
+To determine the expected output, `joutest` collects all `# Output: foo` comments from the file being tested in the order they appear in the file.
 The space after `:` is required, but as a special case, `# Output:` at the end of a line means an empty line of output.